-The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the company's transactions and disclose with reasonable accuracy at any time the financial position of the company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-The directors are also responsible for safeguarding the assets of the company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the group's and parent company's transactions and disclose with reasonable accuracy at any time the financial position of the group and parent company and enable them to ensure that the financial statements comply with the Companies Act 2006.

-This statement was approved by the Board on 23 April 2020 and signed by order of the Board.
+This statement was approved by the Board on 22 April 2021 and signed by order of the Board.

-Conrad Kirkwood Chairperson
+Conrad Kirkwood Chairman

-Date: 23 April 2020
+Date: 22 April 2021